kedanco/100-days-kallaway-log/README.md

 So much to learn, my code was barely innovative/impressive.
 It's not a competition, but I shall try harder next time :)

 **Link to work:**

+### Day 39 : 13th Feb Tuesday, 2018

+**Today's Progress:** Junior Dev Meetup

+**Thoughts:** Went for my first meetup today, excluding any Alphacamp alumni events.
+There wasn't any code sharing as it was more of a social event, and I pretty much enjoyed myself meeting new people and chatting about my progress, the tech scene, learning what others do etc. There was a 16-year-old who was coding too!
+So jealous that I wish I started younger and wasn't playing so much games.

+Shall attend more meetups to meet more people and learn from others!

+**Link to work:**